Goudas from L'amuse

 Betty specializes in finding small production cheese gems in Holland.
-We import a limited selection of her discoveries, including Jan Derk’s bio-dynamic Remeker, Nylander organic gouda, Terschelling sheep's milk gouda, and the once-a-year extra-aged Brabander goat gouda blockbuster we call Black Betty.
+We import a limited selection of her discoveries, including Jan Derk’s bio-dynamic Remeker, Nylander organic gouda, Terschelling sheep's milk gouda (sheep pictured), and the once-a-year extra-aged Brabander goat gouda blockbuster we call Black Betty.

-Betty works with some iconoclastic opleggers, some of whom prefer to age wheels at higher-than-normal temperatures.
+Betty's opleggers sometimes age wheels at warmer-than-normal temperatures.
 It’s a high wire act of affinage, one that can produce off flavors if not done carefully.

 But when it works, as it does with L’amuse Signature, it creates a cheese with a distinctive roasted hazelnut and burnt caramel flavor that retains its velvety texture.